 Cost: 20 minutes

 Do you get the same questions from your prospects over and over?
-Instead of typing a new response each time, use the templates feature in HubSpot Sales to create email templates.
+Instead of typing a new response each time, use the Templates app in HubSpot Sales to create email templates.
 You can instantly grab your standard reply, adapt it as needed, and send it off.

 Answering your prospects will take half as long as usual.
 Not only will you have more time, but they’ll appreciate the quick response -- and you can work smarter, not harder, to achieve better results.

 8) Not Having a Plan B